higgi13425/rmrwr-book/_book/io05-importing.md

 In the example code chunk below, there are several blanks.
 Copy this code chunk (use the copy button in the top right of the code chunk - hover to find it) to your RStudio Console pane.
-Edit it to make the two changes listed, and run the code chunk as directed below.
+Edit it to make the three changes listed, and run the code chunk as directed below.

--   Fill in the second part of the read_xxx() function correctly to read this file
+1)   Fill in the second part of the read_xxx() function correctly to read this file
--   Fill in the correct file name to complete the path
+2)   Fill in the correct file name to complete the path

-This version of the code chunk will read in every column as the character data type.
+This version of the code chunk will read in every column (all 13 variables) as the character data type.
 This is OK, but not quite right.

-Now edit the `col_types` string to make:
+3) Now edit the `col_types` string to make:

 -   both doses numeric (n or d) (variables 3,4)
 -   `gender` a factor (f) (var 5)